About Rubondo Island

 Chimpanzees were introduced at the end of the 1960s and following a recent intensive habituation program, they are now approachable by visitors.
 So, this beautiful island paradise is now a place where one can enjoy watching man’s closest living relative, and without the arduous mountain trekking of other chimp habitats.

-Rubondo is also a place rich with birds.
+Rubondo is also a place rich in birds.
 Nearly 400 species have been recorded including the African grey parrot.
 The diversity of habitats from open woodland to papyrus swamps and evergreen forest attracts numerous resident and migrant species.
 The Island has an abundance of storks, hornbills, herons, and birds of prey, including the highest density of fish eagles anywhere in the world, with their haunting cry a constant background sound.

 For bird enthusiasts, an afternoon and evening boating in the papyrus swamps is a must.